An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

 \subsubsection{Fused Panel/Time Series Models with AR Errors}

-Here, we provide generic conditions for fused panel/time series models described in Section \ref{subsec:ts_fused}.
-In particular, AR models can be used to filter the estimated residuals and obtain near i.i.d errors.
-In Equation (\ref{eq: fused model AR error}) of Section \ref{subsec:ts_fused}, we introduce an autoregressive structure in the error terms:
+Here we provide generic conditions for the fused panel/time series models described in Section \ref{subsec:ts_fused}.
+In particular, AR models can be used to filter the estimated residuals and obtain near iid errors.
+In Equation (\ref{eq: fused model AR error}) of Section \ref{subsec:ts_fused}, we introduce an autoregressive structure in the error terms: $ Y_{1t}^N=C_t^N+\varepsilon_t$ and $\varepsilon_t=\rho(\varepsilon_{t-1})+u_t, $ where $C_t^N $ can be specified as a panel data model discussed before.
+Due to the autoregressive structure in $\varepsilon_{t}$, the counterfactual proxy is $P_t^N=C_t^N+\rho(\varepsilon_{t-1}) $.